 The second session looked in detail at Cambridge curricula.
 To demonstrate the Cambridge approach, Anne Needham, Special Adviser, Global Perspectives, led an interactive Global Perspectives & Research exercise with the session participants.

 The conference took place in the Miami-Dade School District, the fourth largest school district in the US, with 392 schools, over 345,000 students and over 40,000 employees.
 Miami-Dade is testament to the powerful impact of Cambridge programmes on student performance.

-On 22 May 2013, Superintendent of Miami-Dade County Public Schools, Alberto Carvalho and Michael O’Sullivan, Chief Executive of Cambridge International Examinations, announced a three-year plan to expand Cambridge programmes in Miami-Dade schools.
+On 22 May 2013, Superintendent of Miami-Dade County Public Schools, Alberto Carvalho and Michael O’Sullivan, Chief Executive of Cambridge Assessment International Education, announced a three-year plan to expand Cambridge programmes in Miami-Dade schools.
 This important collaboration resulted in Miami- Dade growing to 70 Cambridge schools using curricula and educational practices for grades K-12.
 These curricula include Cambridge Primary for elementary schools, Cambridge Secondary 1 for middle schools, and Cambridge IGCSE and the Cambridge AICE Diploma for high schools.

 In addition to the two sessions, the conference also celebrated the presence of Cambridge in Miami-Dade schools.
 During the conference, attendees were able to go on school tours, with 8 of the 25 tours being to Cambridge schools.
 During these tours, attendees were able to see Cambridge "in action" in the classroom including many Cambridge student performances (grades K-12).

 Cambridge Assessment International Education also awarded a $1,000 scholarship to a graduating senior from Norland Senior High School to apply towards post-secondary education.

 It was a great moment for Cambridge to celebrate our relationship with schools and educators.